Shuchith2507/Monument-Detection-GCP/README.md

   To translate the description we obtained to any language chosen.

-Enable these 3 API in your GCP account
+Enable these 3 API in your GCP account.

 ## Steps to Run
-• Create Service Account in GCP
+• Create Service Account in GCP.

-• After creating click on 3 dots right side of service account, Click manage keys
+• After creating click on 3 dots right side of service account, Click manage keys.

 • Click on Add Key and select new key.

-• Download json format and save it in the same directory of your program(gcp.json)
+• Download json format and save it in the same directory of your program(gcp.json).

+• Replace Imagepath with the path where your image exists.

 • Run code.py